jkeat/simple-nickels/README.md

 A simple implementation of [fboil](https://github.com/jkeat/fboil).

 Send virtual nickels to other users from your wallet.
-That's it..
+That's it.